MikeTeddyOmondi/mail-service/README.md

 # Mail Service

-This is a RESTful API service for serving mails for other services in a microservice architecture.
+This is a web service for serving mails for other services in a microservice architecture.

 ## Technologies Used